diego-minguzzi-sw/cplusplus_mcp/README.md

    }

    ```

-2. First, ask the agent to set your project directory using the MCP tool:
+2. Then, ask the agent to set your project directory using the MCP tool:
    ```
-   "Use the cpp-analyzer tool to set the project directory to /home/myself_user/path/to/spp/project" Give priority to the tools provided by cpp-analyzer rather than searching directly the c++ source files.
+   "Use the cpp-analyzer tool to set the project directory to /home/myself_user/path/to/spp/project"
    ```

 ## Usage with Claude